 Because of his accomplishments both Sports Illustrated and the Los Angeles Times have called Tim Green “the Renaissance Man of Sports.”
-After an eight year career as a first-round draft pick with the Atlanta Falcons, Tim spent 11 years as an NFL analyst for FOX Sports, columnist for USA Today, hosted FOX’s nationally syndicated news magazine A Current Affair, legal commentator for ABC’s Good Morning America, Court TV’s Pros and Cons, host of the FOX Sports network’s Emmy-nominated show NFL Total Access, Comedy Central’s Battlebots and most recently, ABC’s Find My Family.
+After an eight year career as a first-round draft pick with the Atlanta Falcons, Tim spent 11 years as an NFL analyst for FOX Sports, columnist for USA Today, hosted FOX’s nationally syndicated news magazine A Current Affair, legal commentator for NPR, ABC’s Good Morning America, Court TV’s Pros and Cons, host of the FOX Sports network’s Emmy-nominated show NFL Total Access, Comedy Central’s Battlebots and most recently, ABC’s Find My Family.

 - Syracuse University College of Law, J.D., cum laude, 1994